Codeception/Codeception/docs/10-WebServices.md

 ```

 In case you don't want to write long XML strings, consider using [XmlBuilder](http://codeception.com/docs/reference/XmlBuilder) class.
 It will help you to build complex XMLs in jQuery-like style.
-In the next example we will use `XmlBuilder` instead of regular XMLs.
+In the next example we will use `XmlBuilder` instead of regular XML.

 ```php
 <?php